koopjs/koopjs.github.io/README.md

 > An Open Geospatial ETL Engine

-Take geospatial data from one place and transform it into GeoJSON, CSV, KML, a Shapefile, or a Feature Service.
+Leave geospatial data where it lives and transform it into GeoJSON, CSV, KML, a Shapefile, or a Feature Service dynamically.

 ```
 ArcGIS Online                   GeoJSON